 Every nonprofit corporation must have a board of directors, and D&O insurance protects them in the event of a lawsuit related to their decisions.

-For example, board members remove the female CEO of a charitable organization who has helped double the business’s revenue during her tenure.
-She sues the company’s board for gender discrimination and wrongful termination.
+For example, board members decide to remove the female CEO of a charitable organization who has helped double the business’s revenue during her tenure.
+She takes legal action and sues the company’s board for gender discrimination.

 Tech companies with a board of directors should consider D&O insurance to protect their members and officers, and to attract individuals with expertise.
 It can cover costs related to violations of bylaws, among other risks.